 Ethernet cables are a key part of everyone's home-computing experience, but very few people understand the difference between them and how important they can actually be in the long run.
-Let's clear that up so you can understand how to make informed buying decisions with ethernet cables.
+Let's clear that up so you can understand how to make informed buying decisions with Ethernet cables.

-The “Cat” branding of an ethernet cable is perhaps one of the most important parts of purchasing one, since it provides key information about the speeds of the cable in addition to the Mhz (frequency) of the cable.
+The “Cat” branding of an Ethernet cable is perhaps one of the most important parts of purchasing one, since it provides key information about the speeds of the cable in addition to the Mhz (frequency) of the cable.

 “Cat,” in this case, stands for “Category.”
-When buying ethernet cables, you should only be buying Cat-5 cables or higher.
-Lower standard cables aren't actually ethernet cables, offer very low speeds, and are typically used for telephone applications.
+When buying Ethernet cables, you should only be buying Cat-5 cables or higher.
+Lower-standard cables aren't actually Ethernet cables, offer very low speeds, and are typically used for telephone applications.

 Here's the difference between the main types of cables you'll be buying:

-- Cat-5 cables offer speeds up to 100 Megabits per second and operate at 100 Mhz
+- Cat-5 cables offer speeds up to 100 Megabits per second and operate at 100 MHz.

-- Cat-5e cables offer speeds of up to 1 Gigabit per second and operate at 100 Mhz
+- Cat-5e cables offer speeds of up to 1 Gigabit per second and operate at 100 MHz.

 - Cat-6 cables offer speeds of up to 10 Gigabits per second, though using this full capacity shortens the maximum length of the cable down to 55 meters as opposed to the 100 meters normally offered by Cat cables.
-These cables also run at 250 Mhz
+These cables also run at 250 MHz.

 You may be wondering what type of cable is best for you.
-To test it in the simplest way, run a speed test to gauge your connection speed or ask your ISP what their maximum speed provided is.
+To test it in the simplest way, run a speed test to gauge your connection speed or ask your ISP what its maximum speed provided is.

 For instance, if you're limited to a 1mbps connection, you have no reason to buy anything newer than a Cat-5 cable.
-In fact, Cat-5e is fast enough to cover most consumer-level Internet needs, but for schools and businesses with faster networks, investing in the better cabling is well worth the money.
+In fact, Cat-5e is fast enough to cover most consumer-level Internet needs, but for schools and businesses with faster networks, investing in better cabling is well worth the money.

 Shielding and Jackets

-There are two forms of protection for an ethernet cable: shielding and jackets.
+There are two forms of protection for an Ethernet cable: shielding and jackets.

 Jackets cover the body of the cable.
 These are vital for ensuring the cable remains undamaged when routing it around the house.
 The stronger the jacket, the stronger the cable's integrity and the longer it'll last you.
 Most consumer-grade cables use a PVC jacket, which is fine, but be aware of cables with low-quality jackets that tear and break down easily.